yiming168/COMP4537Learn/webDiary/WEB_DIARY_BOOK.md

 ## About

-Use this diary to collect your web computing notes, tips, code snippets, figures, and reflections.
+Use this diary to collect my web computing notes, tips, code snippets, figures, and reflections.
 Write for a peer with basic HTML/CSS/JS knowledge.
 Feel free to be creative with structure and visuals.

 ---